zoh48gz04/rellax/README.md

 —

 🎉 Hiring Designers: Are you using Rellax on a project?
 Does having a 🍺/☕️/🍵, playing Soundcloud remixes, and experimenting with new design and code ideas get you all giddy?
 Yea, us too 😜.
-We're hiring a Junior Frontend Designer in San Francisco.
-Let's chat moe@dixonandmoe.com
+We're hiring a Junior Frontend Designer in San Francisco (sorry no remote).
+Let's chat robert@dixonandmoe.com.

 ## Getting Started
 `npm install rellax --save` or if you're old school like us download and insert `rellax.min.js`